False Memory Syndrome and Ritual Satanic Abuse

 > It is just great when a healthy discussion comes along, instead of just flames!
 I, in turn, disagree with you that just by a therapist projecting DID you will actually create one!

 You talk of things such as “projecting DID” – but I doubt that this is what actually happens.
-Although, undoubtedly DID/MPD is an artefact of specific types of “therapy”.
+Although, undoubtedly DID/MPD is an artifact of specific types of “therapy”.
 Previously, I wrote of the “theology” of the DID/MPD movement, I call it this because of the complexities involved.

 First, we start off with the assumption that people are capable of a mechanism called “massive repression” – in basic terms this means that people experience something so horrible that their brain goes “ugh” and represses the memory.
-Next, we assume, that massive repression causes the unconscious mind to brood a bit so that later in life, all sorts of horrible problems are caused by the repression of such problems (especially depressions and eating disorders and deliberate self-harm).
+Next, we assume, that massive repression causes the unconscious mind to brood a bit so that later in life, all sorts of horrible problems are caused by the repression of such problems (especially depression and eating disorders, and deliberate self-harm).
 Next, and here is the important bit, we construct a belief system that only by *reliving* this trauma will the person be healed.

-In order to explain some of the nuances of these therapeutic beliefs, a second level theology emerged.
+In order to explain some of the nuances of these therapeutic beliefs, a second-level theology emerged.
 It is this: Some people simply cannot *remember* the trauma, despite our best efforts to coax them to therefore *splitting* occurs: in order to cope with the trauma, the child’s personality <splits> in order to pretend that the horrible abuse is happening to someone else.

-Voila: The person must have a multiple personality.
+Voila: The person must have multiple personalities.

 Now come on, you people as hypnotists *must* realise the presuppositions here: What sort of people are going to contact these therapists?